noryev/module-sdxl/README.md

 docker run -ti --gpus all \
     -v $PWD/outputs:/outputs \
     -e OUTPUT_DIR=/outputs/ \
-    -e PROMPT="an astronaut riding an orange horse" \
+    -e PROMPT="a lilypad on a galaxy of water" \
-    sdxl:v0.9
+     stable-diffusion-xl:latest
 ```
 Will overwrite `outputs/image0.png` each time.